mapillary/mapillary_tools/README.md

    - extract_upload_params
    - exif_insert

-### Advanced usage examples

-#### Advanced arguments
+### Geotag and Upload

  - Run process and upload consecutively, while process is reading geotag data from a gpx track.
 It requires that `capture time` information is embedded in the image EXIF.
+You can use

  ```bash
 mapillary_tools process --advanced --import_path "path/to/images" --user_name username_at_mapilary --geotag_source "gpx" --geotag_source_path "path/to/gpx_file"